Android-Emulation-Testing/Emu-Fidelity-AE/README.md

 This repository contains the anonymized failure data collected from our physical and device farms over a three-month period.
 The failure data involves 5,918 physical devices as well as 5,918 virtualized devices running on ARM commodity servers.

 For more details, please visit our website ([Android-Emulation-Testing.github.io](https://android-emulation-testing.github.io/)) or read our paper:
-* Dissecting the Fidelity of Mobile App Testing on Virtualized Devices: Experience and Enhancement
+* Virtual Device Farms for Mobile App Testing at Scale: A Pursuit for Fidelity, Efficiency, and Accessibility

 ## Data Format